Hibs 1-0 Hearts: Your views

 - Published

-We asked for your views on Hibernian's 1-0 win against Hearts, here's what you said:
+We asked for your views on Heart's 1-0 defeat against Hearts, here's what you said:

-Allan: Fair play to Johnson.
-He’s had his critics recently over team selection but got it spot on today with all the players in green looking up for the fight.
-Joe Newell was different.
-Thoroughly deserved three points and long overdue!
+Robin: Bad move to sack Robbie, he made some bad choices but can get things right.
+Hard act to follow.

-Fergis: Hibs were the better team, though we still lacked goal threat.
-Hibs looked like a team together whereas Hearts looked very disjointed, it probably should have been more comfortable for us, huge win for a top-six place.
+Danny: Minimal signs of improvement, particularly with McKay on the wing who was like a different player today.
+The defence was far too nervous and we were under pressure in the midfield which limited our movement.
+Next week will tell a better story.